Together with Our Employees

 As a result of efforts under the action plan, we were certified as an “Eruboshi” company in August 2018.

-At Nippon Soda, we host employment information meetings that focus on career opportunities and comfortable work environments, providing job applicants with a concrete idea of their future at the Company.
-At the same time, we are updating our recruitment websites to ensure content that better communicates the Company’s culture and environment.
-Moreover, we are also focusing on the employment of people with disabilities as part of our efforts to promote diversity.
-Through initiatives like these, we are aiming to acquire diverse human resources and create workplace environments where anyone can thrive.
+At Nippon Soda, we host employment information meetings that focus on career opportunities and work-life balance, providing job applicants with a concrete idea of their future at the Company.
+At the same time, we are updating our recruitment websites to enhance content that better communicates the Company’s culture and atmosphere.
+Moreover, we established our own in-house farm and employed people with disabilities through this farm-based initiative.
+This was driven by our commitment to contributing to society, promoting diversity, and enhancing corporate value, among other objectives.
+Through initiatives like these, we are aiming to attract diverse talents and create workplace environments where anyone can thrive.

 • New college graduate hires (Major career track employees, clerical employees, operational employees)